 11. Celebrate Diwali, the Festival of Lights

 Diwali is the biggest Hindu holiday of the year, it’s basically India’s Christmas.
 Streets are adorned with thousands of festive lights, markets are full of special Diwali decorations and diyas (clay lamps), melas and fairs spring up everywhere, and there are lots of Diwali parties.
-It’s a wondeful time to be in Delhi.
-Tradtionally it’s a family holiday, but there is plenty for a visitor to do for an authentic Diwala experience.

 Where to Stay in Delhi in Winter

 Delhi is an enormous city (33 million people), and you don’t want to end up an hour away from the main sites or in a less desirable neighbourhood.
 South Delhi and Central Delhi are the best areas to stay in.
-These are safer sections of the city that are well connected by metro and close to many sites.
+These are safer parts of the city that are well connected by metro and close to many sites.

 My favourite places to stay in Delhi in winter are: